yokolet/new-note/algo/arrays/2022-12-17-amount-of-new-area-painted-each-day.md

 ```

 ## How to Solve
-As this problem is categorized to the hard, it is a hard problem.
+As this problem is categorized to the hard, it is really a hard problem.
 Easy solution such that all range checks will get the time limit exceeded error.
 The problem requires an effective solution.
 Various approaches are there to solve this problem,